-A minimum of 3 day-long network outages were going to be necessary to move traffic off the legacy platform onto the new platform.
+A minimum of 3 day-long network outages were required to move traffic off the legacy platform onto the new platform.
 What would the State Police do without access to their data networks?
 How would the State hospitals operate without access to their electronic health records and pharmacy system?
 How would the Department of Labor clients cope without its online unemployment filing systems?
-Fishing licenses, campground reservations, vehicle registrations, application testing, electronic funds transfers - the list was long.
+Fishing licenses, campground reservations, vehicle registrations, application testing, electronic funds transfers - the list of many stakeholders were considered.